mathwo/mathwo.github.io/_posts/2020-11-12-misc-problems.markdown

 But if $p=3k+1$, $p^3-2p+4=0 (mod3)$, if $p=3k-1$, $p^3-2p+4=2 (mod3)$
 only when $p=3k$, $p^3-2p+4=1 (mod3)$
 and $p$ must be prime, so $\boxed{k=1, p=3}$ is the only one.

+---

+### 11/23/2020

+#### In a single-elimination tournament consisting of $2^9=512$ teams, there is a strict ordering on the skill levels of the teams, but Joy does not know that ordering.
+The teams are randomly put into a bracket and they play out the tournament, where the better team always beats the worse team.
+Joy is then given the results of all $511$ matches and must write a list of teams such that she can guarantee that the third-best team is on the list.
+What is the minimum possible length of Joy's list$\text{?}$

+#### Solution